bcmi/FOPA-Fast-Object-Placement-Assessment/README.md

 ```

 # Data Preparation
-Download and extrace data from [Baidu Cloud](https://pan.baidu.com/s/18FfLt7NCuL4BRhpsDIikBA?pwd=spk7) (acces code: spk7) and put it in "data/data".
+Download and extrace data from [Baidu Cloud](https://pan.baidu.com/s/18FfLt7NCuL4BRhpsDIikBA?pwd=spk7) (access code: spk7) and put it in "data/data".
 It should contain following directories and files:
 ```
 <data/data>
   bg/                         # background images fg/                         # foreground images mask/                       # mask images for the foreground train2017                   # COCO dataset 2017, train depth_map                   # depth of the background semantic_newlabel           # stuff and thing annotation for the backgound train(test)_pair_new.json   # json annotations train(test)_pair_new.json,  # csv files
   Net_best.pth.tar            # SOPA encoder(resnet 18)
 ```

-Download the best model from XXX, and put it in your in './best_weight.pth'.
+Download the best model from [Baidu Cloud](https://pan.baidu.com/s/1hci4eIdfyLbDMMcAtsc8fQ)(access code: q712), and put it in your in './best_weight.pth'.
 # Traing
 Before training, modify the trainging parameters in config.py accroding to your need, such as "ex_name", "gpu_id" and "batch_size".
 After that, run: